R31GNDEV/DiscordCustomCSS/README.md

 ## BetterDiscord Users
 1. To use this, copy the code in "custom.css"

-2. Go to ``Custom CSS`` in your Discord client, found in your User Settings.
+2. Go to ``custom.css`` in your Discord client, found in your User Settings.
 <img src="https://cdn.discordapp.com/attachments/1093884973880193044/1126335458650116187/BD.png" alt="Preview" />

 3. Paste the Code = Profit.